ogobrecht/plex/README.md

 - The app export SQL files splitted ready to use for version control and deployment
 - Optional the DDL scripts for all objects and grants
-- Optional the data in csv files - useful for small applications in cloud environments for a logical backup
+- Optional the data in csv files (this option was implemented to track catalog tables, can be used as logical backup, has the typical csv limitations...)
 - Everything in a (hopefully) nice directory structure

 EXAMPLE